Dunellen, New Jersey: Education

 Dunellen High School with 372 students in grades 9-12.

-Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Vocational and Technical Schools, a county-wide vocational school district that offers full-time career and technical education at Middlesex County Academy in Edison, the Academy for Allied Health and Biomedical Sciences in Woodbridge Township and at its East Brunswick, Perth Amboy and Piscataway technical high schools, with no tuition charged to students for attendance.
+Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 17.82 mi of roadways, of which 14.29 mi were maintained by the municipality, 2.48 mi by Middlesex County and 1.05 mi by the New Jersey Department of Transportation.

 No Interstate or U.S. highways serve Dunellen directly.
 The most prominent roads passing through the borough include New Jersey Route 28 and County Route 529.

 Public transportation

 The Dunellen station offers NJ Transit service on the Raritan Valley Line.
 There is a ticket office open only during morning rush hour and a small waiting area at this stop.
 There are now automated ticket machines located next to the office.
 A simple station, there are two tracks with two small side platforms.
 The station is located on a high embankment.

 NJ Transit bus service is provided on the 113 and 114 routes to the Port Authority Bus Terminal in Midtown Manhattan, with local service on the 59, 65 and 66 routes.

 Suburban Transit offers service between Dunellen and Atlantic City on its 700 route.